-Veo and Jo realised early on that in order for hand loomed textiles to survive and thrive as a craft, they had to create economic value for the textiles.
-Weaving, which is done primarily by village women, is often considered domestic work that is not representative of progress or economic advancement.
-By operating on fair trade principles – specifically by providing competitive wages, opportunities for continued learning and professional development – OPT gave village weavers, most of whom are women, the ability to earn a sustainable livelihood for their families and communities.
-And, by opening a venue where visitors could see and practice the craft, the two were able to educate visitors about the cultural and the artistic value of the textiles.
+Veo and Jo realized early on that in order for hand loomed textiles to survive and thrive as a craft, they had to create economic value for the textiles.
+Weaving, which is still done primarily by village women, is often considered domestic work that is not representative of progress or economic advancement.
+By deciding to operate on fair trade principles, specifically by providing competitive wages, opportunities for continued learning and professional development, Ock Pop Tok gave village weavers the ability to earn a sustainable livelihood for their families and communities.
+They opened a venue where visitors could see and practice the craft.
+In this way the two were able to educate visitors about the cultural and the artistic value of the textiles.

-Beginning as a small storefront in Luang Prabang, OPT has evolved to include two shops in the historic district of Luang Prabang, and also the iconic Living Crafts Centre (LCC) situated along the banks of the Mekong River.
-In addition to curating a beautiful selection of hand loomed textiles from over twelve ethnic groups in Laos, OPT also offers visitors a instructional experiences in silk and cotton weaving, dyeing, Hmong batik and bamboo weaving.
+Beginning as a small storefront in Luang Prabang, Ock Pop Tok has since evolved to include two shops in the historic district of Luang Prabang and the iconic Living Crafts Centre (LCC) situated along the banks of the beautiful Mekong River – come visit us!
+In addition to curating an inspiring selection of hand loomed textiles from over fifteen ethnic groups in Laos, Ock Pop Tok also offers visitors hands on workshops in silk and cotton weaving, dyeing, Hmong batik, and bamboo weaving.

-In 2006, OPT initiated the Village Weavers Project to provide design and marketing assistance in over eleven provinces in Lao.
+In 2006, Ock Pop Tok initiated the Village Weavers Project to provide design and marketing assistance in over eleven provinces in Lao.
 Through the Village Weavers Project, OPT is able to create a product line representative of Laos’ diverse ethnic groups and generate sustainable income for rural communities.
-Also in 2006 (busy year!), OPT created Fibre2Fabric, a registered charity whose mission is to collect, preserve and document heritage textiles in Laos.
+Also in 2006, Ock Pop Tok created Fibre2Fabric, a registered charity whose mission is to collect, preserve and document heritage textiles in Laos.